Medicine Hat College LLM/Gen AI Stance

 Generative Artificial Intelligence tools have broad implications across society, including for institutions of higher learning.
 In response, Medicine Hat College established a generative AI (Gen AI) working group in May 2023 to create an MHC LLM/Gen AI Stance and optional course outline language.
 The stance and course outline language are supported by the MHC Senior Academic Leadership Team.
 In March 2024, a working group was once again established to create MHC Gen AI principles to support students, instructors, staff, and administration more fully.
 The five principles below are based on McGill’s Principles for the use of Generative AI Tools in Teaching and Learning but were modified and elaborated upon to fit MHC strategic and academic plans with the understanding that these principles will need to be revisited and revised based on this emerging technology.
 The MHC Gen AI principles are to constitute a framework to integrate Gen AI tools into the academic mission of MHC.

-First principle: The college community will have opportunities to learn about Gen AI tools, how they work, and the opportunities and challenges they entail.
+FIRST PRINCIPLE: The college community will have opportunities to learn about Gen AI tools, how they work, and the opportunities and challenges they entail.

 Institutional leaders will work in consultation and collaboration with instructors and staff to support Gen AI principles and pedagogical training to adequately address Gen AI in the context of teaching and learning, research, administrative use, and institutional data governance.
 Educational programming will be developed and provided for staff, students, instructors, and administrators with the aim to be able to: